ericwo/ericwo.github.io/_posts/2013-11-10-one-assertion-per-test.markdown

 {% highlight ruby %}
 describe "POST create" do
   context "with valid input" do
+    before do
+      post :create, user: { email: "eric@example.com", password: "password", full_name: "Eric Wu" }
+    end

-    it "creates a user"
+    it "creates a user" do
+      expect(User.count).to eq(1)
+    end

-    it "redirects to the sign in page" it "show the sucess message" end
+    it "redirects to the sign in page" do expect(response).to redirect_to sign_in_path
+    end

+    it "show the sucess message" do
+      expect(flash[:success]).to eq("Thanks for registering Myblog, please sign in.") end end

   context "with invalid input" do
+    before do
+      post :create, user: { email: "eric@example.com" }
+    end

-    it "does not create a user"
+    it "does not create a user" do expect(User.count).to eq(0)
+    end

-    it "redirects to the :new template"
+    it "redirects to the :new template" do expect(response).to render :new
+    end

-    it "show the error message"
+    it "show the error message" do
+      expect(flash[:error]).to eq("Please check your input.")
+    end
   end
 end
 {% endhighlight %}